Dharmakirti

-Dharmakīrti's Pramāṇavārttika, his largest and most important work, was very influential in India and Tibet as a central text on pramana ('valid knowledge instruments') and was widely commented on by various Indian and Tibetan scholars.
+Dharmakīrti's Pramāṇavārttika, his largest and most important work, was very influential in India and Tibet as a central text on pramana ('valid knowledge instruments'), and was widely commented on by various Indian and Tibetan scholars.
 His texts remain part of studies in the monasteries of Tibetan Buddhism.

 History

+Little is known for certain about the life of Dharmakīrti.
+As per John Taber, the only reliable information that we have about his life was that he was a teacher at Nalanda.
+The Chinese monk, Yijing, who was a resident at Nalanda between the years of 675 and 685 CE, refers to Dharmakīrti as a “recent” teacher.
+Yijing also mentioned that a Chinese traveller called Wuxing, was studying Dharmakīrti's teachings at the Telhara monastery which is just a short distance away from Nalanda which indicates that Dharmakīrti had attained fame as a logician in Magadha around 650–660 CE.

-Little is known for certain about the life of Dharmakirti.
-Tibetan hagiographies suggest he was a Brahmin born in South India and was the nephew of the Mīmāṃsā scholar Kumārila Bhaṭṭa.
-When he was young, Kumārila spoke abusively towards Dharmakirti as he was taking his Brahminical garments.
-This led Dharmakirti to take the robes of the Buddhist order instead, resolving to "vanquish all the heretics."
-As a student of Buddhism, he first studied under Isvarasena, and later moved to Nalanda where he interacted with 6th century Dharmapala.
-However, the accuracy of the Tibetan hagiographies is uncertain, and scholars place him in the 7th-century instead.
-This is because of inconsistencies in different Tibetan and Chinese texts, and because it is around the middle of 7th-century, and thereafter, that Indian texts begin discussing his ideas, such as the citation of Dharmakirti verses in the works of Adi Shankara.
-Dharmakīrti is placed by most scholars to have lived between 600 and 660 CE, but a few place him earlier.
+Tibetan hagiographies suggest that Dharmakīrti (Tibetan: ཆོས་ཀྱི་གྲགས་པ་; Wylie: chos kyi grags pa) was born into a Brahmin family of South India and was the nephew of the Mīmāṃsā scholar Kumārila Bhaṭṭa.
+When he was young, Kumārila spoke abusively towards Dharmakīrti as he was taking his Brahminical garments.
+This led Dharmakīrti to take the robes of the Buddhist order instead, resolving to "vanquish all the heretics."
+As a student of Buddhism, he first studied under Isvarasena, and later moved to Nalanda where he interacted with the 6th century Buddhist scholar Dharmapala.

+However, the accuracy of the Tibetan hagiographies is uncertain, and scholars place him in the 7th century instead.
+This is because of inconsistencies in different Tibetan and Chinese texts, and because it is around the middle of 7th century, and thereafter, that Indian texts begin discussing his ideas, such as the citation of Dharmakīrti verses in the works of Adi Shankara.
+Dharmakīrti is believed by most scholars to have lived between 600 and 660 CE, but a few place him earlier.

-Dharmakirti is credited with building upon the work of Dignāga, the pioneer of Buddhist logic, and Dharmakirti has ever since seen as influential in the Buddhist tradition.
+Dharmakīrti is credited with building upon the work of Dignāga, the pioneer of Buddhist logic, and Dharmakīrti has ever since been seen as influential in the Buddhist tradition.
 His theories became normative in Tibet and are studied to this day as a part of the basic monastic curriculum.

 The Tibetan tradition considers that Dharmakīrti was ordained as a Buddhist monk at Nālandā by Dharmapāla.
-In his writings we find the statement that no one will understand the value of his work and that his efforts would soon be forgotten, but history proved his fears wrong.
+In his writings, we find the statement that no one will understand the value of his work and that his efforts would soon be forgotten.